ipab-rad/av_ouster/README.md

 The `av_ouster_launch` ROS package contains the required launch files and configuration parameters for launching the driver for a Ouster OS2-128.

+Please refer to [ros2_ouster_drivers](https://github.com/ros-drivers/ros2_ouster_drivers) for more information about the driver and configuration files.

 ## Usage